Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 The South American segment, at 14% of sales, continues to be the most challenging region in the world.
 Approximately 20% of this region relates to the smaller Hispanic countries, which are either stable or performing better, such as Argentina and Peru.
 However, Brazil makes up the majority of this segment, and the industrial end markets are still very weak.

-Over the last several quarters a combination of increases, large part – project startups and continued strength from resilient and consumer end market growth has helped mitigate the significant decline and negative mix of lower volumes to every industrial and commodity related end market.
+Over the last several quarters, a combination of increases, large part – project startups, and continued strength from resilient and consumer end market growth has helped mitigate the significant decline and negative mix of lower volumes to every industrial and commodity related end market.

 The European segment has been steadily improving over the last few years.
-Organic volumes grew mid-single digit this quarter across all end markets, except for upstream energy, with particular strength in chemicals from our recent investment in the Port of Antwerp, as well as health care, food, and beverage.
+Organic volumes grew mid-single digit this quarter across all end markets, except for upstream energy, with particular strength in chemicals, from our recent investment in the Port of Antwerp, as well as health care, food, and beverage.
 We are seeing positive growth across all supply modes of on-site, merchant, and packaged.

 Our recent acquisition of the CO2 business has been integrating well and contributing mid to high single digit sales growth rates from prior year.
 Even though we will lap the acquisition impact by the middle of this year, I anticipate Europe will continue to grow organic volumes.

 Turning to Asia.
-Volumes grew almost 10% from prior year due to higher base volumes in on-site and merchant and the impact of project startups in Korea and China.
+Volumes grew almost 10% from prior year, due to higher base volumes in on-site and merchant, and the impact of project startups in Korea and China.
 The three biggest end markets driving the growth were metals, electronics, and chemicals.

 Even though steel capacity is being rationalized throughout China, we are very well positioned with the most competitive Tier 1 producers.
 Electronics and chemicals continue to be areas of investment, driving both current volumes as well as future project opportunities.
 While pricing trends are still flat to negative, especially related to helium and certain rare gases, our prior cost actions have significantly helped improve operating margins.